The Fortune Handbook

-The Fortune Handbook (财神爷 (cái shén yé)) is a 2017 Singaporean Chinese New Year-themed comedy film directed by Kelvin Sng and starring Christopher Lee, Li Nanxing and Mark Lee.
+The Fortune Handbook (财神爷 (cái shén yé)) is a 2017 Singaporean Chinese New Year comedy film directed by Kelvin Sng and starring Christopher Lee, Li Nanxing and Mark Lee.
 It was released in cinemas on January 26, 2017, and is one of two films distributed by mm2 Entertainment during the Chinese New Year period in 2017, the other being Take 2.

-Synopsis
+Plot

-Soh Hock (Christopher Lee), a never-do-well, is obsessed with becoming rich and constantly scheming to get the secret recipe to Hao Xing, his brother-in-law's (Li Nanxing) famous traditional Chinese pastry.
-When a God Of Fortune (Mark Lee) stumbles into his and his family's lives, things become messy.
+Soh Hock (Christopher Lee), a never-do-well, is obsessed with becoming rich and constantly scheming to get the secret recipe to Ren Haoxing (Li Nanxing), his brother-in-law's famous traditional Chinese pastry.
+When a God Of Fortune named Huat God (Mark Lee) stumbles into his and his family's lives, things become messy.